The LaLiT Great Eastern – Sophisticated, spacious, luxurious, and historic.

 - Walking: The main road about 150m away has some colonial-era buildings, but many of the lanes near the hotel are virtual slums.
 Safe enough during the day, but so contrastingly poor.

-- Public Transport: The Kolkata Metro is reasonably useful for areas a little further south, but won’t reach the airport and main railway station (Howrah) until at least 2022.
+- Public Transport: The Kolkata Metro is reasonably useful for areas a little further south, but won’t reach the airport and main railway station (Howrah) till finished.
 The nearest metro station, Chandni Chowk, is less than 500m away, just beyond the eastern end of Waterloo Street.

 - Taxis & Auto-rickshaws: Plenty of yellow taxis (with no air-con) and blue-and-white ones (with air-con).
 Both types have meters, but drivers need to be pressured into using them.
 Rides can also be booked using Uber and Ola apps.
 Lots of auto-rickshaws on the streets.